Evana13G/RAPDR_babble/README.md

             rosrun pddl plan_executor.py

-6. Run the agent brain (creepy).
+7. Run the agent brain (creepy).
 All configs are set here.

         rosrun agent brain.py

+8. Call the brain service [dev]:

+        rosservice call /brain_srv [tab complete for args]

 #### Other Info
 The URDF models are inside the baxter_simulation package in a folder that I believe is called baxter_sim_examples/models.
 The URDF model for the table and the wall is called cafe_table.